Protester with rainbow flag banned from World Cup matches | Technology

 “But even for that there's a solution.
 I've prepared some magic for tonight,'' Ferri said in an Instagram recording, without giving details.

 Ferri has interrupted several matches before.
-He said Infantino recognised him from running onto the field at World Cup matches in South Africa in 2010 and Brazil in 2014.
+He said Infantino recognized him from running onto the field at World Cup matches in South Africa in 2010 and Brazil in 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)